Volume 4, Issue 7 - 2 Articles

 Journal of Engineering Research and Sciences, Volume 4, Issue 7, Page # 15-25, 2025; DOI: 10.55708/js0407002

 Abstract: Even though the use of technology in Education grew during the COVID Pandemic and some habits even contributed positively regarding the planet sustainability, after five years what can be said about students’ perception about it?
-This work is a follow-up to a previous study made shortly after academic life resumed its normality… Read More
+This work is a follow-up to a previous study made shortly after academic life resumed its normality.
+A student questionnaire… Read More

-(This article belongs to the Special Issue on Multidisciplinary Sciences and Advanced Technology (SI-MSAT 2025) and Section Social Sciences and Humanities: Education and Educational Research (EER))
+(This article belongs to the Special Issue on SP7 (Special Issue on Multidisciplinary Sciences and Advanced Technology (SI-MSAT 2025)) and the Section Education and Educational Research (EER))